ethereum-attestation-service/eas-docs-site/docs/innovation--hub/Use Cases/voting.md

 sidebar_position: 6
 ---

-# Voter ID and Eligibility 🗳️
+# 🗳️ Voter ID and Eligibility
+Ethereum Attestation Service (EAS) could be used to create a voter identification and eligibility system, allowing governments to securely and easily verify the identity and eligibility of voters.

 ## Problem
-In order to ensure the integrity and transparency of voting systems, it is important to verify the identity and eligibility of voters.
-Traditional methods of verification, such as paper-based voter registration and manual processes for checking voter eligibility, can be slow, error-prone, and vulnerable to fraud and manipulation.
+In traditional voting systems, it can be difficult to verify the identity and eligibility of voters, as the process often involves manual verification and verification of paper documents.
+This can lead to issues such as fraud, voter suppression, and long wait times, resulting in low voter turnout and mistrust in the electoral process.

 ## Solution
 Ethereum Attestation Service (EAS) provides a decentralized solution for securely storing and verifying claims about a voter's identity and eligibility.
 With EAS, election officials can request and verify attested claims about a voter's identity, residence, and citizenship, providing a secure and transparent way to verify their eligibility to vote.